-All license fees and licensee penalties would be deposited into a new fund, referred to as the "Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization Fund."
-This fund would also receive deposits from the tax revenues collected on medical cannabis transactions pursuant to the "Jake Honig Compassionate Use Medical Cannabis Act," P.L.2009, c.307 (C.24:6I-1 et al.), as well as tax revenues on personal use cannabis retail sales, which tax is mandated by paragraph 13 of Section VII of Article IV of the New Jersey Constitution legalizing and permitting the State's regulation of cannabis.
-Monies in this fund would be used by the commission for several purposes, including: to pay for the operational costs of the commission; and reimburse expenses incurred by any county or municipality, or by the Division of State Police, for the training costs associated with the attendance and participation of a police officer or trooper in a Drug Recognition Expert program for detecting, identifying, and apprehending drug-impaired motor vehicle operators.
-Any remaining monies not used by the commission would be deposited in the General Fund.
+All license fees and penalties collectable by the commission would be deposited into a new fund, referred to as the "Cannabis Regulatory, Enforcement Assistance and Marketplace Modernization Fund."
+This fund would also receive deposits from the tax revenues collected on medical cannabis transactions pursuant to the "Jake Honig Compassionate Use Medical Cannabis Act," P.L.2009, c.307 (C.24:6I-1 et al.), as well as tax revenues on retail sales of personal use cannabis items, which tax is mandated by paragraph 13 of Section VII of Article IV of the New Jersey Constitution legalizing and permitting the State's regulation of cannabis.
+Monies in this fund would be appropriated by the Legislature annually as follows:

+- (1) at least 70 percent of the tax revenues on retail sales of cannabis items would be appropriated for investments, including through grants, loans, reimbursements of expenses, and other financial assistance, in municipalities described above that would be designated as an "impact zone," as well as provide direct financial assistance to qualifying persons residing therein; and - (2) the remainder of the monies in the fund would be appropriated to include: paying for the operational costs of the commission; reimbursing expenses incurred by any county or municipality, or by the Division of State Police, for the training costs associated with the attendance and participation of a police officer or trooper in a Drug Recognition Expert program for detecting, identifying, and apprehending drug-impaired motor vehicle operators; and further investments in "impact zone" municipalities.